Problems mount for White House in push for Trans-Pacific trade pact

 "He may have to schmooze and horse-trade, but those are two things he's not been very good at in the past," Hufbauer said.

-(Reporting by Elvina Nawaguna; Additional reporting by Anna Yukhananov; Editing by Paul Simao)
+(Additional reporting by Anna Yukhananov.; Editing by Paul Simao and Christopher Wilson)